1234arushi/pcos-dashboard/readme.md

   - accuracy : 86%
   - precision : when the model says PCOS = 1,it is correct 82% of
     the time
-  - recall : of actuall pcos patients,the model finds 75%(imp as we do not want to miss the women having pcos)
+  - recall : of actuall pcos patients,the model finds 75%

 - **After adding custom threshold & (using class_weight = "balanced")**
   - recall : 83 %

+- **Threshold Optimization:**
+  - Used ROC curve + Youden’s J statistic to select best probability cutoff (≈0.49)
+  - recall : 81 %